 Arizona online sports betting is not here yet.
-Apps and mobile sportsbooks are yet to come.
+Apps and mobile sportsbooks are yet to come in 2021 we hope.

 Legal Sports Betting App in Arizona now: TVG Betting App.